uriel1998/simple_listen_to_di/README.md

 It uses `fzf` to allow you to choose whatever station you like from the pls files.

+if you have the environment variables `$DI_PLAYER` and `$DI_PLS_DIR` exported, then those will be used as defaults unless specified on the commandline.

 Requires a **paid subscription** to Digitally Imported or any of the other services.

 Technically should work with ANY streaming playlist in PLS format.

 ## Dependencies